The costs of BERT Fine-Tuning on small datasets

 We conducted an extensive empirical analysis of BERT fine-tuning optimization behaviors on three aspects to identify the root cause of instability:

-- The Number of Training Iterations — we found that the model still requires hundreds of updates to converge.
+We found that the model still requires hundreds of updates to converge.

 1. Optimization Algorithm